4th Guards Tank Division: Russo-Ukrainian War

-On 24 February 2022 Russia launched its invasion of Ukraine.
-The 1st Guards Tank Army was tasked with the capture of Ukraine's capital, Kyiv, while the 4th Guards Tank Division's was tasked with occupying Ukraine's second most populous city, Kharkiv.
+On 24 February 2022, Russia launched its invasion of Ukraine.
+The 1st Guards Tank Army was tasked with the capture of Ukraine's capital, Kyiv, while the 4th Guards Tank Division was tasked with occupying Ukraine's second most populous city, Kharkiv.
 During the opening hours, the division failed to isolate the city, which was later criticized by western intelligence officers as "hesitant and amateurish."
-According to a Russian casualty log, the division's parent unit allegedly lost 131 tanks as well as 409 troops.
-Some sources estimated the division's tank losses at nearly 80 percent.
+According to a Russian casualty log, the division's parent unit lost 131 tanks as well as 409 troops.
+Some sources estimated that, because of losses and mechanical issues, that only 1 out of 10 of the division's tanks remained operational.
 Following the failure to capture Kharkiv, 1st Guards Tank Army commander General-Lieutenant Sergey Kiel was suspended.
-On 3 May the Division returned to Russia for refitting.
+On 3 May 2022, the division returned to Russia for refitting.

+Columns of tanks from the 4th Guards Tank Division passed through the city of Trostianets in Sumy Oblast on 24 February 2022, and units of the division including the 12th and 13th Guards Tank Regiments are reported to have been among the Russian forces which occupied the city.

-On 13 May 2022 the division became the first Russian formation to be individually singled out as committing war crimes in the invasion.
-That day, the first war crimes trial began in Kyiv of a soldier from the division who had been ordered to shoot an unarmed civilian, reportedly to avoid the chance that he would report Russian troop positions.
+On 13 May 2022, the division became the first Russian formation to be individually singled out as having allegedly committed war crimes in the invasion.
+That day, the first war crimes trial began in Kyiv of a soldier from the division who had been ordered to shoot an unarmed civilian in Chupakhivka, Sumy Oblast, reportedly to avoid the chance that he would report Russian troop positions.

 By September 2022, the division, while deployed as part of the 1st Guards Tank Army, despite not having fully reconstituted during its rest and refit, was hit by the Ukrainian Kharkiv counteroffensive.
-Prior to this, Ukrainian deep strikes on the division's supply lines, coupled with the lack of close air support along the front contributed to the division's divided, demoralized, and damaged force structure.
-At the beginning of the counteroffensive, the Ukrainian 4th Tank Brigade attempted to encircle 4th Guards Tank Division units outside of Izium, leading the division to retreat east across the Oskil river towards Lyman, lacking almost all of it heavy equipment and vehicles.
-Following the losses sustained at Izium, independent analysis marked 90 T-80U losses, or a tank regiment's worth, with many abandoned tanks still intact.
+Before this, Ukrainian deep strikes on the division's supply lines, coupled with the lack of close air support along the front, contributed to the division's divided, demoralized, and damaged force structure.
+At the beginning of the counteroffensive, the Ukrainian 4th Tank Brigade attempted to encircle 4th Guards Tank Division units outside of Izium, leading the division to retreat east across the Oskil River towards Lyman, lacking almost all of its heavy equipment and vehicles.
+Following the losses sustained at Izium, western analysis marked 90 to 100 T-80U losses, half its strength at the time, with many abandoned tanks still intact.

 Structure

-The 4th Guards Tank Division consists of a brigade headquarters, two tank regiments, one motor rifle regiment, an artillery regiment, an anti-aircraft missile regiment, a reconnaissance battalion, and several directly subordinated combat support and combat service support battalions and companies.
-According to a report from the Institute for the Study of War, in March 2018 the division contained:
+The 4th Guards Tank Division consists of a division headquarters, two tank regiments, one motor rifle regiment, an artillery regiment, an anti-aircraft missile regiment, a reconnaissance battalion, and several directly subordinated combat support and combat service support battalions and companies.
+According to a report from the Institute for the Study of War in March 2018, the division contained: